xarisd/rails-basics-01/presentation/presentation.md

 * Adding CSS and JavaScript to the Rails App
 * Asset Pipeline
 * Reading data from JSON for the "Members" page
-* Rendering semi-static pages like the "Home" page
+* Rendering semi-static pages from Markdown like the "Home" page

 <p>&nbsp;</p>
 <p class="fragment">until next time...</p>